DeDelner/MusicSync/Readme.md

 ---

 MusicSync is an iOS app that allows you to synchronize any kind of light entity accessible via Home Assistant with your music in real-time.
-It uses the microphone of your phone to analyze the music and sync the lights accordingly.
+It uses the microphone of your device to analyze the music and sync the lights accordingly.

 With MusicSync, you can create a dynamic and immersive lighting experience for your music listening sessions.
 It's perfect for parties, events, or simply enjoying your favorite songs at home.